Sachin01001/breast-cancer-predictor/README.md

-# 🩺 Breast Cancer Prediction Web Application
+# 🩺 Breast Cancer Predictior

 This project provides a machine learning web application that predicts breast cancer diagnosis (malignant/benign) using clinical measurements from the Wisconsin Breast Cancer Dataset.
 Built with Flask and Scikit-learn, it offers medical professionals an intuitive tool for preliminary assessment.